Muitai/ProjektGPB1/README.md

 Release Note 02.12.2018:

-  As of now we have implemented a simple monster spawn system and smooth player movements which simple dummy graphics for everything.
+  As of now we have implemented a simple monster spawn system and smooth player movements with simple dummy graphics for everything.